Should you choose a corporate or independent funeral director?

 Get at least two or three itemised quotes.
 An itemised quote breaks the total into individual line items: professional fee, transfer, mortuary care, coffin, cremation or burial fees, and each add-on separately.
 If a provider will not itemise, that is information in itself.

 Check ownership before you compare.
-If you call White Lady and Simplicity thinking you are comparing two independent businesses, you are comparing two InvoCare brands.
+If you call two brands thinking you are comparing two separate businesses, you may be comparing two arms of the same group.
 Use ABN Lookup to verify.
+This matters less for price than people assume, but it does mean you have not actually widened your search.

 Compare like with like.
 One provider may include the celebrant in the package while another charges it as an extra.
-One may include after-hours transfer while another adds $500 for it.
+One may include after-hours transfer while another adds a fee for it.
 Look at the total for the same list of services, not the headline package price.

 Ask what the professional service fee covers.
-This is typically the single largest line item on the invoice ($2,500 to $6,000+) and the one with the least explanation.
+This is typically the single largest line item on the invoice and the one with the least explanation.
 Ask the provider to explain what it includes.
 Consumer advocacy groups including CHOICE have flagged this as a transparency issue across the industry.

 Frequently asked questions